Easy DIY Scrap Fabric Pumpkins for Fall…

 So I hoard certain things.
 Denim being one.
 And old articles of clothing that have a big stain, or I’ve shrunk in the wash (“shrunk in the wash” is code for I’ve gained too much weight from excess cookie calories to squeeze into the garment at this point).

 For these scrap fabric pumpkins, I used a sweater that fell into the “they shrunk” (cough, cough, wink, wink) category.
 Plus, some scrap cotton matelasse fabric I had leftover from another project.

-supplies you’ll need for scrap fabric pumpkins:
+Supplies for scrap fabric pumpkins:

-how to make your scrap fabric pumpkins:
+How to make your scrap fabric pumpkins:

 There are several good tutorials you can use for scrap fabric pumpkins on Pinterest.
 Many are similar, but some are much more time consuming than others.
 Some require sewing.
 And there were some with cool, creative twists.

 Yvonne, at Stone Gable Blog, has a crafty way of creating a stem out of twine and excess fabric.
 So take a look at that one if you don’t like what I’ve done using real pumpkin stems.